Procedure # 3008.5; Rev.: 1 (Effective July 1, 2025)

 - A substantial increase in the efficiency of the equipment, that is, an increase in the level of service provided by the equipment without the ability to perform additional tasks and extends the useful life of the asset.

-- If an upgrade is to be fabricated over time, the department financial staff must code parts and labor to the 4670 account and the employee responsible for the fabricated upgrade must work with their DPA to submit Form 110.4F Capital Equipment Fabrication Request.
+- If an upgrade is to be fabricated over time, the department financial staff must code parts and labor to the Project Driver Worktag and the employee responsible for the fabricated upgrade must work with their DPA to submit the Capital Equipment Fabrication Request Form.

 - Property Control reviews capital purchases at the end of each month.
 For upgrades, Property Control attempts to find the asset barcode tag number of the existing equipment being upgraded.
 Property Control establishes a new inventory record associated with the existing inventory record.